 Jefferson College of Health Sciences (accelerated bachelor’s degree — nursing)

-This school brings together programs in business, economics, political science, sociology, and international relations to accentuate the college’s commitment to educating students for leadership and civic engagement in a global context.
-Students in the School of Social Sciences, Business, and Global Studies have the opportunity to consider human societies from multiple perspectives; participate in an exchange program in Japan, Korea, or India; examine the distribution of resources, diversity of cultures, and stewardship of the environment; learn how to manage conflict and promote peace; and prepare to be leaders in the complex 21st-century world.
+This school brings together programs in economics, political science, sociology, and international affairs to accentuate the college’s commitment to educating students for leadership and civic engagement in a global context.
+Students in the School of Social Sciences have the opportunity to consider human societies from multiple perspectives; participate in an exchange program in Japan, Korea, or India; examine the distribution of resources, diversity of cultures, and stewardship of the environment; learn how to manage conflict and promote peace; and prepare to be leaders in the complex 21st-century world.